 The square today

-The square’s current appearance stems from the 1990s when an underground parking garage was built below the square.
-Around the same time a number of developments improved the appeal of the square drastically.
-A multi-storey parking lot was replaced by a postmodern building and a derelict 1920s building which formerly housed a large department store was renovated; it is a Hilton Hotel.
+The square’s current appearance stems from the 1990s, when an underground parking garage was built below the square.
+Around the same time, a number of developments improved the appeal of the square drastically.
+A multistory parking lot was replaced by a postmodern building and a derelict 1920s building which formerly housed a large department store was renovated; it is a Hilton Hotel.

 The square offers great views of the Cathedral, which borders the Groenplaats to the north.
 It is also the starting place of a tourist tram, which offers a ride along some of Antwerp’s most interesting sights.